Anna Veith: Conservation efforts

 Veith supports the non-profit organisation Cheetah Conservation Fund (CCF), whose mission is to be the world's resource charged with protecting the cheetahs and ultimately ensuring its future on our planet.
 Her racehelmet has a cheetah design, and as an ambassador of this organisation she was publishing several videos and photographs with herself in cheetah design, with the aim of raising awareness that they are almost extinct.

-From 2013 to 2015 Veith was also a partner of the Austrian non-profit organisation Build an Ark - engaged in wildlife conservation for many years - in order to create a long-term effect for the Cheetah project.
+From 2013 to 2015, Veith was also a partner of the Austrian non-profit organisation Build an Ark - engaged in wildlife conservation for many years - in order to create a long-term effect for the Cheetah project.
 The cooperation of a top-athlete and a wildlife conservation association, themed "top-class sports meets wildlife conservation" was intended to raise awareness of the cheetah's plight and of society's role in its long-term survival.

 Personal life

 She was born in Hallein, Austria, to parents Peter and Martina Fenninger, and later settled in Salzburg.
 On 16 April 2016, she married her longtime boyfriend, former snowboarder Manuel Veith.
 In February 2021 Veith announced that the couple is expecting their first child together.

-In early November 2016 she published her first book "Zwischenzeit" ("meantime").
-The autobiography mainly covers her career up to now and her experience of being unable to compete due to a prolonged injury.
+In early November 2016 she published her autobiography, Zwischenzeit ("meantime").
+The book primarily covers her career through the years and her experience of being unable to compete due to a prolonged injury.